-Read aloud at: https://youtu.be/Yj8DGFdiZHM
+This story is read aloud at: https://youtu.be/Yj8DGFdiZHM

 Due to his strict Catholic upbringing, he had tithed his entire life.

-Anna, his wife said, “We can’t afford to give to the church right now.
+Anna, his wife, said, “We can’t afford to give to the church right now.
 Our income is so low we can barely make ends meet.”

 John replied, “You must exhale in order to inhale.
 God will provide to those who give cheerfully.”

-Laura, their five year old was by the cast iron stove playing with her doll.
-Some would say that John and Anna were having a ‘healthy discussion’ of their finances.
-Others might say they were arguing.
+Laura, their five-year-old, was by the cast-iron stove, playing with her doll.
+Some would say that John and Anna were having a healthy discussion of their finances—others might say they were arguing.

 Times were actually booming for most commerce in San Angelo.
-The year was 1889 and this county seat of Texas was bustling with a new railroad station, multitudes of businesses and an ice factory.
+The year was 1889, and this county seat was bustling with a new railroad station, multitudes of businesses, and an ice factory.
 It was the availability of ice that had brought John and Anna to the West Texas town in the first place.

-John, Anna and Laura worked hard at their six-cow dairy on ‘Donkey Flats.’
+The family worked hard at their six-cow dairy on Donkey Flats.

-Prior to the 1880’s most families used their OWN cow’s daily milk for butter, cheese and children.
-(Not necessarily in that order.)
-Ice cream was unknown in the Concho Valley unless there was a hail storm.
-Butter was made with a churn.
-Milk for cheese was curdled with acid and rennin.
-The rennin for cheese making was derived from the fourth stomach of unwanted, veal, male younglings who obviously couldn’t produce milk.
+Prior to the 1880s, most families used their own cow’s daily milk for butter, cheese, and children—not necessarily in that order.
+Ice cream was unknown in the Concho Valley unless there was a hailstorm.
+Butter was made with a churn; milk for cheese was curdled with acid and rennin.
+The rennin for cheese-making was derived from the fourth stomach of unwanted veal—male younglings who, obviously, couldn’t produce milk.
 Without refrigeration, milk was allowed to clabber for a different tasting product.
-Families with a cow could get adequate dairy products without buying them.
+Families with a cow could get adequate dairy products without ‘buying’ them.

 But commercial dairies were becoming more prevalent when Texas urbanization occurred in the prairie.
 John and Anna were trying to have a profitable dairy of their own.

 Dairies only need one male for the herd to be successful.
-The more precious feed going to the females, the more the milk revenue.
+The more precious feed going to the females—the more the milk revenue.
 And milk cows require lots of water and should have good genetics.

 “Oh, I don’t think there’s a market for country butter anymore.
 Oleomargarine is beginning to be used more often because of its convenience,” he countered.
 “Maybe we should sell off our herd and buy milk from other dairies for cheese making.
 We could be exclusively cheese mongers.”

-There was a problem.
 The community had attracted several small dairies at about the same time that John and Anna had arrived.
 With the supply for milk greater than the demand, John and Anna were struggling.

-Their small tract of land near Kirby’s place on the north side of town was ideal for their size dairy.
+Their small tract of land near Kirby’s place on the north side of town was ideal for their dairy.
 It also had all the amenities that Anna wanted for the large family she was hoping for.

+Mr. Titus had drilled for water and found it at ninety feet.
+He placed a windmill over the underground pump and sent John the bill.
 If you think no one cares if you’re dead or alive, try missing a few payments.
 Mr. Titus knows where John lives, to be sure.
-Hopefully, John would have that loan paid off in a few months.
+Hopefully, John will have that loan paid off in a few months.

-Besides consumable expenses, capital improvements and land payments, there would always be taxes.
+Besides consumable expenses, capital improvements, and land payments, there would always be taxes.
 So another jar at the kitchen table was for the taxes that must be paid to Tom Green County.
 “We should strangle anyone who thinks that the county tax rate is fair,” says Anna frequently.
-Somehow they’ve managed to cough up the currency when the sheriff came to call.
+Somehow, they’ve managed to cough up the currency when the sheriff came to call.
 But it was hard.

 One way that John cut family costs was to boycott any establishment that sells items he cannot afford.
 Consequently he shopped at only a few of the stores in town.